Our 7 favorite neighborhoods in Paris – France

 The seventh arrondissement is considered to be Paris's finest and diplomats such as industrial magnates shop and live here.
 The most famous landmark is of course the Eiffel Tower, but here is also the gilded dome with Napoleon's tomb.

-From having been one of the slums of Paris right up until the 1960s, is Marais today a popular area with many artisans, restaurants and boutiques.
+From having been one of the slums of Paris right up until the 1960s, is Marsh today a popular area with many artisans, restaurants and boutiques.
 Today, the Picasso Museum and the town hall are located here Hôtel de Ville and the lovely fashion and interior design street Rue des Francs Bourgeois.
 There is fantastic shopping here at humane prices and tourists are as rare here as they are common on the Champs-Elysées.
 Do like many French people, go here on a Sunday afternoon and have a lovely dinner at one of the many outdoor restaurants serving French menus at good prices.

 There are also a large number of really good second-hand shops here, read more at Vintage shopping in Paris - How to find the right one among flea markets and second hand - France